 The definition reduces to the familiar factorization criterion for DAGs if $W = \emptyset$.
 The extra generality will be useful for discussing Markov properties which involve factorization of the distribution into conditional pieces.
-The fixed vertices represent variables that have been conditioned upon; $p$ satisfies (\ref{eqn:markov}) if and only if, after renormalization, it also satisfies the factorization criterion for the same DAG with all vertices random.
+The fixed vertices are analogous to variables that have been conditioned upon; if $p$ satisfies (\ref{eqn:markov}) then, after renormalization, it also satisfies the factorization criterion for the same DAG with all vertices random.

 The definition of a Bayesian network can be extended to the case where no joint density exists by insisting that each random variable $X_v$ can be written as a measurable function of $X_{\pa(v)}$ and an independent noise variable; we call this the \emph{structural equation property}.
 If the density exists the two criteria are equivalent, and since we work with discrete variables this condition is always satisfied.
 Although the factorization property is often simpler to work with for practical purposes such as modelling and fitting, the structural equation property is useful in proofs.
 The well-known global Markov property based on d-separation is also equivalent to the structural equation property \citep{pearl:09}.